AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * Icon:

   The icon to use for representing this target in the menus and in the toolbar.
-To use one of your icons, register a icons using the :samp:`<stock>` XML customization node.
+To use one of your icons, register icons using the :samp:`<stock>` XML customization node.
 (See :ref:`Adding_stock_icons`).
 Then use the "custom" choice and enter the ID of the icon into the text field.